EtienneMaway/build-30things-in-30days_challenge/README.md

 This is a 30 days challenge of building simple small projects to help stregthen your javaScript muscles.

-1. DIGITAL CLOCK => friday 9th june 2023
+1. DIGITAL CLOCK => Friday 9th june 2023
+2. REAL TIME CHARACTER COUNTER => Saturday 10th June 2023